skulptur/reactive-fns/README.md

 - scan: Combine consecutive values from source.
 - share: Multicast source.
 - skip: Ignores the first n of the source.
+- skipRepeats: Skips consecutive values that pass the given predicate (defaults to a === b).
 - startWith: Start with given values.
 - take: Take a maximum number of values from source.
 - withPrevious: Puts the previous value with current in an array.